Claim

 Even when including insulation and structural supports, the cable mass remains negligible compared to the tube mass.

-In summary, the Elevated Evacuated Tube provides a mechanically efficient, electrically supported platform that extends the zero-drag corridor to 15 km altitude.
+In summary, the Elevated Evacuated Tube provides a mechanically efficient, electrically supported platform that extends the zero-drag corridor to an altitude of 15 km.
 Its structural mass per meter is on the order of 430 kg, its lift requirement is roughly 4.2 kN/m, and its power draw is approximately 44 kW/m at operating altitude.
 HVDC transmission from the ground minimizes onboard mass and energy storage needs, enabling sustained operation without propellant or consumables.

 A camera drone filming the summit of Mt Everest, where the air density is roughly one-third what it is at sea level